 MY REVIEW: If you, like me, have thought about angels for a long time—this is a book you will want to read.
 I have several books about angels and this is one of the best.
 I found it easier to understand than some of the others I have read.
 Recently I read Jack Graham's book about angels and it is excellent also.
 Scot McKnight is a splendid theologian but he doesn't get bogged down in deep, hard to understand religious thoughts.
 He writes in a way that is easier for the average person to understand.

 Scot McKnight makes the claim, "If you believe in God, you also believe in angels."
 That's good.
 That's very good.
 He goes on to say, "This is not a philosophical book about angels, or is it an attempt to prove the reality of angels.
 I'm thankful the philosophers and apologists have set forth persuasive arguments in favor of angels and so have cleared the way for me to talk about what the Bible says about angels."
 And that is what he does.
 He talks about what the Bible says about angels.
 And that is the main thing I like about this book.

-(I received this book from the publisher in exchange for a fair and honest review.)
+(I received this book from Blogging For Books in exchange for a fair and honest review.)